 It is very common for students in counseling to be referred to a psychiatric specialist.
 Many common psychological concerns, including depression and anxiety, have known biological components.
 Early intervention, often combining counseling and medication, has been shown to enhance the chances of full recovery.

-You may be referred by your social worker or psychologist to a member of our psychiatric team because medical factors are suspected of contributing to your problem, and you therefore may benefit from medications that a counselor is not trained or licensed to provide.
+You may be referred by your counseling provider to a member of our psychiatric team because medical factors are suspected of contributing to your problem, and you therefore may benefit from medications that a counselor is not trained or licensed to provide.

 At the Wellness Center, medication is almost never the sole form of treatment.
 Psychotropic medication may help reduce the intensity of physical symptoms to a degree that allows you to work with your counselor in therapy to address the underlying issues.
 Typically, participation in group or individual counseling is expected in order to receive ongoing medication management.
 As resources allow, a Wellness Center psychiatric provider might collaborate with your community counselor.
 If you are prescribed medication, to obtain the best treatment outcome, it is important to remain in contact with your provider and to do so before stopping or starting medication.
 Please be aware that medication treatment for ADHD will be referred for care with community providers.